ahsomoza/nlp/README.md

 # NLP Deliverable Intelligent Systems

-To run the script provided you just need to clone the repository and run the main.R file in RStudio
+To run the script provided, first you need to clone the full repository with the data and install the packages required:

+ - NLP
+ - tm
+ - openNLP
+ - openNLPdata
+ - stringr

+Once installed just run the main.R file in RStudio